-My painting practice stems from experience in printmaking.
+My painting practice has its origins in experience and education in printmaking.
 I approach the canvas as a structure built from layers, applying the logic of printmaking into the field of painting.

-The starting point is a limited set of forms, which I subject to various configurations.
+The starting point is a limited set of forms, which I arrange in various configurations.
 Similar motifs recur in different scales, arrangements, or color schemes, creating an open system for further variations.
-I am interested in the moment when a painting ceases to function as a single object and begins to operate as part of a larger structure.
+I am interested in the moment when a painting no longer functions as a single object and begins to operate as part of a larger structure.

 Modularity serves both as a tool for organizing composition and as a way of thinking about the painting in relation to space.
 Individual works can be combined into larger arrangements and adapted to specific architectural contexts.
 In this sense, my painting approaches an installation-like logic while retaining its autonomy.